featherbear/obs-vix/README.md

 ## Development

 Haha made in Flutter I have no idea how to write apps in Flutter.
+But do read my [dev blog](https://featherbear.cc/blog/post/obs-vix/)!

 ## License